 I tend to prefer spots where you are allowed to use tripods without a permit, but will have to make an exception for the basilica.
 It’s just so beautiful.
 And with a little luck, you can use a tripod also here.
 Just prepare everything before you enter and quickly take your shots :) During one visit I was able to shoot freely with a tripod for 10 minutes, before I was asked to not use it :)

-Above the Liberty Bridge
+At the Liberty Bridge

 Liberty bridge on its own looks really great from any position.
 But once you get there you will notice a cross on a hill above the bridge.
 That’s the place I like.
 You have to find you way up there but it’s worth it.
 Just be careful if you stand on the edge, so you don’t fall down (as usually, enter at your own risk :)).